 Of course, if you’d rather hang on a little longer, you can make summer fruit preserves or fruit cordial.
 But if you just want to feast on some of the last summer vegetables, dive right into these recipes, and you’ll come out on the other side of the season.

 Related Reading: Squeeze Every Last Drop Out of Summer with These Creative Cocktails

 Make good use of all the last of summer’s precious produce.

 When corn is new, we want to eat it straight from the cob, as fresh and unadorned as possible.
 As the season lumbers to an end, though, we’re looking for new ways to eat it—and, frankly, for ways that take advantage of the starchiness and diminished sugar of late summer corn—like this delicious fritter recipe.
 Get our Crispy Corn Fritters recipe.

-Kuhn Rikon Stainless Steel Corn Zipper, $12 on Amazon
+Kuhn Rikon Stainless Steel Corn Zipper, $18 from Amazon

 Less messy than cutting off the kernels with a knife (allegedly).

 The last of the candy-sweet summer cherry tomatoes are great piled onto a free-form tart with soft, mellow garlic confit and briny anchovies (though if you must, you can skip the fish).
 Get the Cherry Tomato Tart with Anchovies and Garlic Confit recipe.

 Related Reading: 12 Irresistible Heirloom Tomato Recipes to Enjoy While You Still Can